RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 4. Add your fork as a remote repository (e.g. `git remote add fork git@github.com:GITHUB_USERNAME/SUBMODULE_NAME.git` ) You don't have to (shouldn't) change the .gitmodules file to point to your fork.
-    The addresses there are only used to init the submodule, and when developing you want both the official repo and the fork to be availible.
+    The addresses there are only used to init the submodule, and when developing you want both the official repo and the fork to be available.

 5. Make a new branch for your changes, based on the current state of the submodule (e.g. `git checkout -b BRANCHNAME`)

-6. Make your changes to the submodule and commmit them like you normally would (with `git add` and `git commit`).
+6. Make your changes to the submodule and commit them like you normally would (with `git add` and `git commit`).

 7. While in the submodule directory you can push your branch to your fork of the submodule repository (e.g. `git push -u fork`)